Scenario-Based Learning in Virtual Environments

 Scenario-Based Learning: Main Benefits

-You will surely encounter many people describing scenario-based learning as wholesome and ideal for developing practical skills.
+You will surely encounter many people describing scenario-based learning as ideal for developing practical skills.
 But do you know why?
 They do so because of the multiple benefits this learning approach offers.
 Let’s take a look at them below:

 1) SBL gives plenty of room for errors and practice.
 The purpose of scenarios is to prepare the learner for real situations.
 They do this by making choices and seeing the consequences in risk-free, safe environments.
 The ability to practice and explore multiple options helps develop problem-solving skills.
 When there is no threat for failure and negative feedback, it motivates learners to maximize their potentials and capabilities in new areas.